Symbol1/Symbol1.github.io/README.md

 Department of Mathematics
 University of Illinois at Urbana-Champaign

-## Grading
+## Teaching

-For grading stuff, go to the [corresponding repository](https://github.com/Symbol1/Grading).
+For teaching stuff, go to the [corresponding repository](https://github.com/Symbol1/Teaching).

-## Office hour

-Please contact me by email.